Overview

 Tuesday 5th December:

-A drinks reception and dinner will take place at Darwin College at The University of Kent.
+A drinks reception and dinner will take place at Darwin College at The University of Kent from 19:45 till late.

 Overnight stay (if required) in the centre of Canterbury.